DALeske/Cryptocurrencies/README.md

 ## Methods
 Four basic steps were taken in this analysis, which were:

-1- Preprocessing the data for principal component analysis (PCA) 2- Reducing the number of data dimensions using PCA
-3- creating clusters in the data using K-means, a method of unsupervised machine learning 4- Visualizing the data
+  1-Preprocessing the data for principal component analysis (PCA) 2-Reducing the number of data dimensions using PCA 3-creating clusters in the data using K-means, a method of unsupervised machine learning 4-Visualizing the data

 ## Results
 Data columns that were not needed for analysis were removed, records with null values were dropped, and textual categorical data was transformed into numerical values.